The Outsource Trust Gap: Why Even “Good” Vendors Slowly Kill Your Team’s Confidence

 Final Word: Close the Gap or Pay the Tax

 Outsourcing can still be incredibly powerful.
 But only if you stop pretending that signed contracts and weekly reports equal trust.
-The outsource trust gap is real, its expensive, and its completely fixable if you start treating it as the critical system risk it actually is.
+The outsource trust gap is real, it’s expensive, and it’s completely fixable if you start treating it as the critical system risk it actually is.

 Written by: